Sally Wainwright

-Sally Anne Wainwright (born 1963) is an English television writer, producer, and director.
-She is known for her dramas, which are often set in her native West Yorkshire, and feature "strong female characters".
-Wainwright has been praised for the quality of her dialogue.
+Sally Wainwright (born 1963) is an English television writer, producer, and director.
+She is known for her television dramas, often set in her native West Yorkshire and featuring strong female characters, such as Scott & Bailey (2011–2016), Last Tango in Halifax (2012–2020), Happy Valley (2014–2023) and Riot Women (2025–).

 Wainwright began her career as a scriptwriter on the long-running radio serial drama The Archers, and worked on the television soap operas Emmerdale and Coronation Street in the 1990s.
 Her first original drama, At Home with the Braithwaites, aired between 2000 and 2003.
 After two self-described "flops" in the mid-2000s, Wainwright found success with Unforgiven (2009), for which she won the Royal Television Society's Writer of the Year Award.
-Her work since includes Scott & Bailey (2011–2016), Last Tango in Halifax (2012–2020), Happy Valley (2014–2023), Gentleman Jack (2019–2022), and Riot Women (2025).
+Other work includes historical drama Gentleman Jack (2019–2022), and the comedy-drama series Riot Women.
 Last Tango in Halifax won the British Academy Television Award for Best Drama Series in 2013, and Happy Valley won the same award in both 2015 and 2017.
-The first book covering Wainwright's career and key works, Sally Wainwright, authored by Prof Kristyn Gorton and Prof. Beth Johnson (University of Leeds), was published by Manchester University Press in September 2025.

-Early life
+Early life and education

-Wainwright was born in 1963 in Huddersfield, West Yorkshire, to Harry Wainwright and Dorothy Wainwright (née Crowther).
-Wainwright was brought up in Sowerby Bridge, where she attended Triangle Church of England Primary School and Sowerby Bridge High School.
-She attended the University of York, reading English and Related Literature.
+Sally Wainwright was born in 1963 in Huddersfield, West Yorkshire, to Dorothy (née Crowther) and Harry Wainwright.
 She has one sister.

+She was brought up in Sowerby Bridge, where she attended Triangle Church of England Primary School and Sowerby Bridge High School.
+She attended the University of York, studying English and Related Literature.

 Wainwright said that she had always wanted to write, had started writing from the time she was nine years old, and wanted to write for Coronation Street.
 She said that when she was 16 years old, she saw a play called Bastard Angel by playwright Barrie Keeffe at the Royal Shakespeare Company, and was impressed by its short sentences and naturalistic approach to dialogue.